 And not only Jagger.
 What pushes "Gimme Shelter" over the top is Merry Clayton's incendiary backing vocal performance, probably the most famous in rock.
 Clayton was brought in to overdub a duet with Jagger in a Los Angeles studio, and sang with such frenzied intensity that she went home afterward and suffered a miscarriage.
 "Rape, murder, is just a shot away, it's just a shot away ..."
-Here's the original studio recording of "Gimme Shelter."
+Here's the pristine 2019 remaster of "Gimme Shelter," from the Let It Bleed reissue.
 If you listen closely, when Merry Clayton's voice cracks (for the second time) on "Murder!" at 3:01, you can hear Jagger in the background shout "Whoo!" -- a classic rock-and-roll moment.
 Play it loud.

 The "shelter" motif also lends itself naturally to protests against homelessness and for social housing and welfare.
 In a wonderful recent rendition of the song, musicians around the world contribute in support of the Playing for Change project.
 "This song expresses the urgency we all face to unite together as a planet and offers us wisdom with the words, 'War, children, it's just a shot away...
 Love, sister, it's just a kiss away'.
 It really is that simple.
 We dedicate this song to all the lost, homeless and forgotten people in this world.
 It is in the shelter of each other that the people live."